In joining the Seahawks and restructuring his contract, defensive end Carlos Dunlap is betting on himself

 As proof, Dunlap pointed to a game against the Eagles on Sept.
 27, when he played 75 snaps and had nine tackles.

-“If you look at the tape, there has not been any drop-off,’’ Dunlap said.
+“If you look at the tape, there has not been any drop off,’’ Dunlap said.

 He also likes the idea of playing the team’s LEO/rush end position, though he admitted he had no idea what the term LEO designated until he became a Seahawk.

-“I was fired up when (Carroll) called me and basically explained how he wanted to use me,’’ Dunlap said.
+“I was fired up when (coach Pete Carroll) called me and basically explained how he wanted to use me,’’ Dunlap said.

-Carroll also talked to Dunlap about how his career with the Bengals ended, with Carroll concluding a new environment may be exactly what Dunlap needs right now.
+Carroll also talked to Dunlap about how his career with the Bengals ended, with Carroll concluding a new environment might be exactly what Dunlap needs right now.

 “Nine or 10 years, whatever it was there, he’s really excited for the fresh start,’’ Carroll said.

-After arriving in Seattle last Wednesday, Dunlap was essentially confined to a hotel for six days as he went through the league’s COVID-19 intake protocol.
+After arriving in Seattle last Wednesday, Dunlap essentially was confined to a hotel for six days as he went through the league’s COVID-19 intake protocol.

-Passing through that, he was able to finally take the field Wednesday.
+Passing through that, he finally was able to take the field Wednesday.

 Carroll said the fact Dunlap sat out just one week means his conditioning is not an issue and he will be able to play Sunday against the Bills with no restrictions other than what he can handle in terms of the playbook.